Skip to main content

 In-vitro diagnostic tests are reimbursed using a fee-for-service mechanism via NABM Nomenclature.

-Innovative tests are funded by the Ministry of Solidarity and Health via RIHN and Supplementary List mechanisms.
+Innovative tests are funded by the Ministry of Labor, Health, and Solidarity via RIHN and Supplementary List mechanisms.

-However, in 2023, the reform of this innovation framework was announced, and in spring 2024 the authorities announced how this reform will occur.
-In the summer of 2024, the Ministry of Health released the 2024 List of IVD tests outside the Nomenclature (LAHN), which is the merged 2023 RIHN List and the Supplementary List, with a total of 616 tests as of July 2024.
+However, in 2023, the reform of this innovation framework was announced, and in spring 2024 the authorities announced the details of the reform.
+In the summer of 2024, the Ministry of Health released the 2024 List of IVD tests outside the Nomenclature (LAHN), which is the merged 2023 RIHN List and the Supplementary List, with a total of 616 tests.
 Currently, the French High Authority for Health (HAS) is evaluating expensive tests listed in the LAHN with the purpose of deciding whether these tests will be granted permanent reimbursement or will be excluded from coverage within the statutory health insurance.
 Cleaning the current AHN List will allow for the financing of truly innovative tests patients need.

-Finally, the authorities launched a new process for the registration of new innovative tests in the RIHN List.
+Finally, the authorities launched a new process for the registration of new innovative tests in the new List under the RIHN 2.0 framework.

-Recommendations about add-on reimbursement for medical devices in France in August 2024
+January 2026 recommendations about add-on reimbursement for medical devices in France

 Contact us to discuss your needs and learn about our services